Ramsi Woodcock

 In Outline of a General Theory of Antitrust, I attempt a complete theory of antitrust built around the notion that all antitrust rules fall into one of two categories.
 They either prohibit the acquisition of control over an essential input into a production process or they prohibit use of control already acquired to manipulate downstream markets in ways that make the ultimate product that reaches consumers worse.
 I show that virtually all major antitrust cases fit into this paradigm.
 This work lends further support to the notion that antitrust should not categorically prohibit firms from competing on their own platforms.
 For a firm that competes on its own platform effectively uses an input (i.e., its platform) to manipulate a downstream market (i.e., the market in which the firm competes on the platform).
 I argue that the deep structure of antitrust does not support a categorical prohibition on own-platform competition but rather supports condemnation only when own-platform competition threatens to make downstream products less desirable for consumers.
 I have further developed some of these ideas in “Antitrust and the Infinite, Circular Supply Chain,” CPI Antitrust Chron., April 2022, at 22.

-In The Progressive Case against Antimonopolism, I turn my attention to another important limit of antitrust: its ability to rectify the problem of wealth inequality.
+In The Progressive Case against Antimonopolism, in Toward an Inframarginal Revolution: Redistributing the Gains from Trade (Ramsi Woodcock, ed.
+Cambridge Univ.
+Press 2024) (forthcoming), I turn my attention to another important limit of antitrust: its ability to rectify the problem of wealth inequality.
 Finding solutions to that problem appears to be a major motivation behind contemporary antimonopolism.
 I show that, going back to the first law and economics movement a century ago, progressive thought has rejected antitrust as a means of achieving economic equality, and with good reason.
 For inequality is primarily a consequence of natural scarcity: the fact that some products or natural resources are better than others.
 The owners of those superior products or natural resources confer more gains on consumers than do other owners, which allows them to extract greater profits from consumers, even in competitive markets.
 Antitrust enforcement cannot prevent these owners from appropriating the gains from trade because the owners’ ability to appropriate them is not due to anticompetitive conduct but rather to the fact that no other sellers are able to make or find products of the same quality to sell.
 Wealth inequality is, in other words, a common consequence of competitive markets, in which some firms succeed at producing or finding better products than others, rather than a consequence of the artificial scarcity associated with monopolized markets.
 It follows that the best way to address wealth inequality is through policies like taxation and rate regulation that attack profits however earned, and therefore serve to redistribute wealth generated in competitive markets.

 If progressives have long known that taxation and rate regulation are more effective ways of reducing inequality, why do progressives look for solutions in antitrust today?
 The reason, I argue, is that voters have proven unwilling to vote for higher taxes or more rate regulation, forcing progressives to seek redress for inequality in less appropriate policy corners.